GeoscienceAustralia/ptha/propagation/SWALS/README.md

 tsunami solver, but uses a different wetting and drying scheme).

 Two-way nesting allows for the use of higher-resolution domains in specified areas.
-In a model with multiple domains, the finest-resolution domain at any particular site is the "priority domain" at that point and is taken to contain the SWALS numerical solution.
-Information on the solution in priority domain regions is communicated between domains as required to enable seamless evolution of the flow.
+In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" at that point, and is taken to contain the SWALS numerical solution.
+Information on the priority domain solution is communicated between domains as required to enable seamless evolution of the flow.
 Nested domains may use different numerical solvers, and take different timesteps.
 For some solvers, flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces.

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Static load balancing can be